Petergatsby/GleepostAPI/readme.md

 `group_badge` is the number of new group posts and messages since you last [muted the groups badge](#not-implemented).

+`fb_id` is your associated facebook account, where available.

 example responses:
 ```json
 {